The container ship mahimahi is more than two football fields long.

 The Mahimahi backed in from Aloha Tower the night before, pushed and pulled by two tugs.
 The whole operation was commanded by a harbor pilot who sometimes stood on the “wing” of the ship.

 The ship had left Long Beach, California 4½ days earlier and was carrying a load of 1,193 containers, most of them 40-foot long.
-Yet all the containers were offloaded in under 40 hours of round-the-clock work.
+Yet all the containers were offloaded in 15 hours of work.
 Then each container was driven to destinations around Oahu or loaded onto Neighbor Island barges (like the one shown below).
 Those containers carry just about everything the people of Hawaii need from the outside world.

 This article tells the story of that operation in words, pictures and numbers.